anupam2609/dataflow-x1/README.md

 1. **Line Endings:** If `airflow-init` fails with a "command not found" error, ensure your files are saved with **LF** line endings (VS Code status bar).
 2. **Terminal:** Use **PowerShell** or **Git Bash** for the best experience with these commands on Windows.

-### What would you like to build next?
-Now that the project is documented and ready for Git, would you like me to help you create your **first Spark processing script** in the `/src` folder to verify the data flow?

 ```